 After my first blog post about the Bullet Journal and my bulletin bulletin bulletin bulletin bulletin bulletin bulletin, I still get a lot of questions about this method of using a notebook.
-Do I still use him, does he still like?
+Do I still use him?
+Does he still like it?
 And how exactly does it work?
-Okay, in this blog post I will tell you all about my bullet journal!
+Okay, in this blog post, I will tell you all about my bullet journal!

 What is a Bullet Journal?

 The bullet journal is a way to lose everything you write in a booklet.
 All your to-do lists, inspirational lists, appointments, everything can be found in a book.
 Neat and organized, you can easily find everything.
 I’m not the creator of the Bullet Journal but a user.